Last Updated: June 28, 2022

 Studies have shown that learning about dinosaurs helps boost child development.
 Dinosaurs are also widely popular topics for children of many ages as they spark children’s imagination and curiosity by offering a variety of learning opportunities.

-Learning about these ancient creatures, according to studies, help children develop intense interests, which benefit their young minds in many ways.
+Learning about these ancient creatures, according to studies, help children develop intense interests, which benefits their young minds in many ways.
 Intense interests usually occur when children reach about 3-5 years old.
 It develops with the children’s imagination and is equally helpful in enhancing child development.

 Helping children explore their interest in dinosaurs can also act as a gateway to encouraging them to learn about other branches of science like biology.
 One such science lesson that you can incorporate into learning about dinosaurs is how they eat or their positions in the food chain.